Equality and Diversity Policy

-External Targets in Accordance with the Women in Treasury Charter
+External Targets in Accordance with the Women in Finance Charter

-Sturgeon Ventures LLP have signed the HM Treasury Women in Finance Charter, a pledge for gender balance across financial services.
+Sturgeon Ventures LLP has signed the HM Treasury Women in Finance Charter, a pledge for gender balance across financial services.

-As the go-to place for women to continue their financial services careers and for financial institutions wishing to claim the Gender Dividend, our gender diversity challenges are different from most firms regulatory incubators/regulatory hosting firms and therefore encouraging diversity within our start ups that we incubate/host or corporations that we have as on-going Compliance Clients after their period of incubation/hosting.
+As the go-to place for women to continue their financial services careers and for financial institutions wishing to claim the Gender Dividend, our gender diversity challenges are different from most firms regulatory incubators/regulatory hosting firms and we therefore encourage diversity within our start-ups that we incubate/host, as well as corporations that we have as on-going Compliance Clients after their period of incubation/hosting.
 Some of these companies can also be established foreign firms starting a business in the UK, not simply start-ups who have never operated before.

 Our Policy is to keep at least 50% of senior management as female.
 In April 2018, we promoted one female member of our team to become the Compliance Officer.